What is an ectopic pregnancy?

-You will, however, need close follow-up as there is still a very remote chance that the ectopic pregnancy may cause the fallopian tube to rupture and bleed.
+You will however, need close follow-up as there is still a very remote chance that the pregnancy in the tube may rupture and bleed.
 Being managed with no treatment can feel quite scary but we are giving your body the best chance to resolve this naturally without having to give you powerful drugs or invasive surgery.
-If we have suggested this method of treatment, then there is an almost 90 per cent chance that the ectopic pregnancy will resolve all by itself.
+If we have suggested this method of treatment, then there is an almost 90% chance that the ectopic pregnancy will resolve all by itself.

 What would need to happen next?

-You will be given some request forms for blood tests to measure your pregnancy hormone levels over the next week.
-We will phone you after each blood test to let you know the results.
+You will be given some request forms to have repeat pregnancy hormone levels measured over the next week.
+We will phone you after every test to let you know the results.
 You may also require a further scan.
 We will let you know the specific follow-up plan for you.
 Please ask us if any of this information does not make sense to you.